Clifford Neural Layers for PDE Modeling: Background: Clifford algebras

 which can be regarded as two complex-valued parts: the spinor\footnote{Spinors are elements of a complex vector space that can be associated with Euclidean space.
 Unlike vectors, spinors transform to their negative when rotated $360\degree$.} part, which commutes with the base element $1$, i.e. $1 i_2 = i_2 1$, and the vector part, which anti-commutes with the respective base element $\ve_1$, i.e. $e_1 i_2 = e_1e_1e_2 = - e_1 e_2 e_1 = -i_2 e_1$.
-This decomposition will be the basis for Clifford Fourier transforms which naturally act on dual pairs.
+For $Cl(0,2)(\R)$, the vector part changes to $e_1\big(a_1 - a_2 i_2\big)$.
+This decomposition will be the basis for Clifford Fourier transforms.